revell-logo

 Choose Diamondback HD If You:

-• Regularly glass in low-light conditions
+• Regularly glass in low-light conditions such as dawn and dusk

 • Need the best possible image quality under $300

-• Value lighter weight for all-day carrying
+• Value lighter weight for all-day carrying on trails or in the blind

-• Want maximum durability with ArmorTek coating
+• Want maximum durability with ArmorTek scratch-resistant coating

-• Frequently observe subjects at close range
+• Frequently observe subjects at close range such as small birds or butterflies

-• Consider binoculars a long-term investment
+• Consider binoculars a long-term investment in your outdoor gear

 Choose Crossfire HD If You:

-• Use binoculars occasionally or recreationally
+• Use binoculars occasionally or recreationally without daily heavy use

 • Have a strict budget under $200